mcsoto/cosmos/readme.md

 Building from the source requires SWI-Prolog (7.1.16+).
 Look into the _make_ script and move the executable to swipl/bin.

+Files
+---

+* `list.cosmos`, `string.cosmos`, `math.cosmos`, `io.cosmos`, `logic.cosmos` and `table.cosmos`
+  contain the standard library for Cosmos programs.
+* `core.pl` contains the language core.
+It is the only part of the Cosmos implementation that is not written in Cosmos itself, but in Prolog.
+It's used by the standard library as well as the compiler.
+* `types.cosmos`, `lexer.cosmos`, `whitespacer.cosmos`, `parser.cosmos` and `gen.cosmos` contain
+  the Cosmos compiler, `cosmos.cosmos` contains the compiler frontend.

 Queries
 ----